orfc

 Agent prompt

-Copy this prompt into Cursor rules, Claude Code CLAUDE.md, or any AI agent's system instructions to enable the orfc workflow.
+Copy this prompt into Cursor rules, Claude Code CLAUDE.md, or any agent's system instructions to enable the orfc workflow.

 Configuration